evaleev/libint/INSTALL.md

 Use combined targets like `cmake --target check install` to avoid some unnecessary rebuilding (esp. of build_libint) that occurs with successive targets.
 The CMake dependency structure is imperfect.

-The build is structured into three parts:

-* generator
-  - (1) build src/bin/libint/ into generator/compiler executable `build_libint`
-  - pretty quick, runs in parallel
-  - consumes all the enable/max/opt integral options and all orderings options except solid harmonic
-  - (2) optionally testable
-* export
-  - (3) run `build_libint` to generate library source (C++) files (that upon compilation can become a Libint2 library) and combine them with other static source files in src/lib/libint/ and general static files (e.g., include/ and docs/) into an independent tarball ready for distribution.
-  - really slow for non-trivial angular momenta, runs in serial
-  - consumes no options
-  - build target `export` to stop after this step and collect source tarball
-* library
-  - can be built as a subproject (FetchContent) or completely insulated (bare ExternalProject; default)
-  - if building via bare ExternalProject:
-    - (4) unpack the export tarball and build the library and install into <build>/library-install-stage/
-    - duration depends on number of integrals requested, runs in parallel
-    - consumes solid harmonic ordering and the CMAKE_INSTALL_[DATA|INCLUDE|LIB]DIR
-    - the default build target includes this final library build
-    - (5) optionally testable
-    - (6) install into CMAKE_INSTALL_PREFIX
-  - if building via FetchContent:
-    - must build libint-library-export target before library *build* targets appear

 -----------------------------------------------------------------------------
 # configuring libint generator